 See KLICENCE.txt for more information about Kusari Licence Management.

 - programs or libraries that use the CLASS keyword, or which contain types that will be extended, need to be recompiled;

 - the following 64-bit platforms, when the -abi=64 option (the default) is used, are binary incompatible and all programs and libraries need to be recompiled: NPL6A51NA, NPMI651NA.

 The following incompatibilities were introduced in Release 5.1:

-Programs that used type extension (EXTENDS attribute) in 5.0 need to be
+- Programs that used type extension (EXTENDS attribute) in 5.0 need to be recompiled.

-An i/o or format error encounted during NAMELIST input will now skip the erroneous record.
+- An i/o or format error encounted during NAMELIST input will now skip the erroneous record.
 This behaviour is the same as all other formatted input operations including list-directed.

 Runtime detection of integer overflow is now available as an option.